r3tex/ObjectDetector.jl/README.md

 ## Installation

-Requires julia v1.3+
+Requires julia v1.3+.

-The package can be installed with the Julia package manager.
 From the Julia REPL, type `]` to enter the Pkg REPL mode and run:

 ```
 pkg> add ObjectDetector
 ```

 ## Usage